 If you aspire to be a better leader, you would do well to work on your emotional intelligence quotient.
-While these traits may seem natural and inborn, they can also be learned, fostered, developed and honed.
-If you’re looking to better connect with others, draw the best resources and keep your team happy and focused, read on to learn about identifying and developing these qualities.
+While traits of high emotional intelligence may seem natural and inborn, they can also be learned, fostered, developed and honed.
+If you’re looking to improve your social skills, draw the best resources and keep your team happy and focused, read on to learn about identifying and developing these qualities.

 Empathy is the ability to understand how another person is feeling.
 Great leaders are able to look at issues from many different perspectives and to consider the effects from other points of view.
 The ability to put yourself in someone else’s shoes when viewing a problem can be invaluable to finding a solution and gaining consensus.
 With a bit of effort, there may even be a solution where everyone ends up happy.

 How to practice: Make a concerted effort to visualize yourself in the other person’s position.
 What would the problem look like?
 What would your attitude be?
 How would it differ from yours?

 This helps validate and understand their perspective when providing constructive feedback.
 Even if the answer to a problem is not the best outcome from any given viewpoint, acknowledging the positions and feelings of others can go a long way to creating acceptance and understanding.

 Do you know the situations that bring out the best in you?
 What about the worst?
 Have you considered your biases, preferences and general dislikes?
 Self-awareness is having an understanding of your own feelings and an active knowledge of the history you bring to the table.

 When you’re self-aware, you can add your own ideas but also be aware of how your past experiences and current emotions play into the situation.
 Knowing your strengths and weaknesses and when you can and can’t trust your own instincts can make you an even better leader.